About this course

 An insight into teaching on your course

-Full time students will have a learning commitment of approximately 35 hours with two full teaching days based at the Screen School’s Mount Pleasant campus.
+Full time students will have a learning commitment of approximately 35 hours a week with two full teaching days based at the Screen School and School of Art and Design's Mount Pleasant campus.

-You will taught using a variety of methods, including workshops, labs, tutorials, seminars, visiting speakers and collaborative projects.
+You will be taught using a variety of methods, including: workshops, creative lab sessions, tutorials, seminars, visiting speakers and collaborative projects.

-Immersive Arts students will have access to dedicated lab spaces and access to a range of production facilities across the Screen School.
-The final research project for example, will enable you to innovate in develop a practice based immersive experience using this range of fantastic facilities.
+Immersive Media students will have access to dedicated lab spaces and access to a range of production facilities across the Screen School and School of Art and Design.
+Your final research project will enable you to innovate, develop and exhibit, a substantial immersive experience, using this range of fantastic facilities.

 How learning is monitored on your programme